hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 # Working with Polymer and ES6 - Exploring Components

-In Part 3, we are diving in to our new component to explore the various aspects of Polymer to start crafting the foundation of our component.
+In Part 3, we'll dive in to our new component to explore the various aspects of Polymer to start crafting the foundation of our component.

 ## Component Bootcamp